-The COVID-19 pandemic has alerted policy makers and providers of public services to the need to make decisions on the basis of the best available evidence of what works and what doesn't.
-It also requires monitoring and evaluation that is well designed to be responsive to the day-to-day challenges of service provision.
+Policy makers and providers of public services need to make decisions on the basis of the best available evidence of what works and what doesn't.
+Good policy development also requires monitoring and evaluation that is well designed to be responsive to the day-to-day challenges of service provision.

-The COVID-19 pandemic has also demonstrated the delicate interplay between scientific evidence, expertise and judgement in responding to a rapidly changing situation
+For example, the COVID-19 pandemic has demonstrated the delicate interplay between scientific evidence, expertise and judgement in responding to a rapidly changing situation.

-Other substantive areas, such as climate change, environmentally-clean economic growth, supply-chain security, disease prevention, poverty reduction and extreme weather, all require decisions based on sound empirical evidence.
+Other substantive areas, such as climate change, environmentally-clean economic growth, supply-chain security, disease prevention, poverty reduction and extreme weather all need decisions based on sound empirical evidence.

-This workshop has been designed to help public policy makers at all levels of government, as well as in national and international NGOs, make better decisions and achieve better outcomes by using analysis, evidence and evaluation effectively.
+These workshops have been designed to help public policy makers at all levels of government, as well as in national and international NGOs, to make better decisions and achieve better outcomes by using analysis, evidence and evaluation effectively.

-The workshop is delivered in two week-long modular sessions which can be attended in its entirety or as separate modules.
-It provides a comprehensive overview of policy analysis, evidence use, and impact analysis, monitoring and evaluation, taking an in-depth look at how to analyse policy, use research and evidence, and evaluate the effects and impact of policy decisions.
+The workshops are delivered in two week-long modular sessions which can be attended in its entirety or as separate modules.
+It provides a comprehensive overview of policy analysis, evidence use, impact analysis, monitoring and evaluation, taking an in-depth look at how to analyse policy, use research and evidence and evaluate the effects and impact of policy decisions.

-The workshop has been designed to enhance decision making throughout the different stages of the policy process (i.e. preparation and planning, decision-making, implementation, and monitoring and evaluation) by placing the best available evidence from research and evaluation at the heart of decision making.
-It also considers how to integrate different types of evidence with other key factors that influence the policy process, including political direction, available resources and the experience and expertise of policy makers.
+They have been designed to enhance decision making throughout the different stages of the policy process (i.e. preparation and planning, decision-making, implementation, and monitoring and evaluation) by placing the best available evidence from research and evaluation at the heart of decision making.
+They also consider how to integrate different types of evidence with other key factors that influence the policy process, including political direction, available resources and the experience and expertise of policy makers.